iainkirkpatrick/precipitation/README.md

 # API App

-The goal of this Personal Project is to build a client side web application.
-For Rubyists this means you will be basing your project off of the [Sinatra Web App started on this branch](.) and for Sharpies the [ASP.NET MVC app started on this branch](.).
+The goal of this Personal Project is to build an app that uses an API otherwise it is completely open.
+If you choose to have a back end then for Rubyists this means you will be basing your project off of the [Sinatra Skeleton](../../../sinatra-skeleton-mvc-challenge) and for Sharpies this will mean creating a new ASP.NET MVC app in Visual Studio.

 ### Learning Competencies